kunalgorithm/website/src/pages/posts/compose-ai/index.md

 draft: false
 ---

-We're excited to announce the launch of [Compose.ai](https://compose.ai), an AI-powered writing tool that makes it easier than ever to write great emails.
+I've thrilled to announce [Compose.ai](https://compose.ai), an AI-powered writing tool that makes it easier than ever to write great emails.

 Our extension plugs directly into Gmail to turn plain descriptions into well-written and context-aware emails.